subatomicglue/cross-compile-macosx-clang-windows-msvc/README.md

-# Cross Compile C/C++ code for Windows, using MacOSX
+# Cross-Compile C/C++ Windows binaries from MacOSX bash terminal

 Here is an example Makefile, as well as example `cmake` platform & toolchains, to cross-compile C/C++ Windows binaries from MacOSX bash terminal, using llvm's `clang`/`lld`.